Did you know?

 Leliefontein, a historic little village in Namaqualand, nestles alongside the road between Kamieskroon and Garies.

-It is set among hills and is somewhat hidden from sight.
+It is set among hills, somewhat hidden from sight.
 In fact, the only thing that alerts you to the town is a battered sign and an enormous radio mast.
 But turn in, and you’ll find an intriguing little village with a long history.

 The houses are mostly simple and square, facing east to shelter against the prevailing westerly winds.
-Most yards have fruit trees and a reed cooking shelter, and a dog or 2.
+Most yards have fruit trees and a reed cooking shelter, and a dog or two.

 Leliefontein, set in what used to be a 'coloured' reserve during the apartheid years, was founded in 1816 at the request of the then-inhabitants, who implored a passing Methodist missionary, Barnabas Shaw, to help protect them from the feuding trekboers (nomadic Afrikaans farmers).

 It is in spring (September to November) that the town comes into its own, a fact that resident Vera Engelbrecht couldn’t help but notice.
 When the desert spring flowers covered the hills and plains around the town, tourists came too.
 But they had no place to stay.

 So she started a little camping and caravan site.
 Seeing her initiative, a state development agency stepped in to help.

 Now Leliefontein Lodge, as it’s called, boasts six en-suite rooms, a self-catering kitchen and a large dining room, as well as braai (barbecue) facilities in a beautiful outdoor cooking shelter.
 Each room has two three-quarter beds, a television, air-conditioning and fresh, white linen.

 But, says Engelbrecht, many tourists prefer staying in the matjieshuis (traditional 'mat house') accommodation.
 In these cosy traditional shelters made with bent saplings and many reed mats, you’ll sleep on comfortable beds with proper linen.